 Konya brought a wealth of experience from Division I programs such as SMU where he served as Senior Associate Athletic Director, Bucknell, University of Memphis and Texas-San Antonio among others.
 Preceding CSUB, he was the Athletics Director at Northeastern State in Oklahoma.
 He immediately put that experience to work for CSUB to help establish the program as not only a contender, but also a respected property at the Division I level.

 Since joining the Roadrunners, Konya has overseen significant improvements to CSUB facilities including the purchase and installation of college basketball's first blue-playing surface in the Icardo Center, a story that garnered CSUB more national attention than any other story in history.
 That facility also underwent a lobby and office renovation along with a redesign of its team-room space to better serve Roadrunner basketball and volleyball programs.
-Konya has also helped secure financing for seating and press box upgrades at CSUB's baseball facility Hardt Field, a project that will be completed for the 2013 season.
+Konya has also helped secure financing for seating and press box upgrades at CSUB's baseball facility Hardt Field.

 One of his most high-profile accomplishments since leading the Roadrunners was securing the program's future as the member of the Western Athletic Conference beginning July, 1 2013.
 The acceptance into the conference came in October 2012, putting to an end over four years of competition at the NCAA Independent level for CSUB.